Conflict

 Abstract

-This encyclopaedia entry on “Conflict” takes the Correlates of War, and Uppsala Conflict Data Program (UCDP) definition of conflict as its starting point.
-It defines conflict as one of the three types of organised violence together with non-state violence and one-sided violence.
-It then analyses different elements of Correlates of War and UCDP definition and reveals the main conceptual analyses that challenge this definition.
-Furthermore, the encyclopaedia entry delves into the rational logic behind conflict, referencing game theoretical studies that view conflict behaviour as a result of bargaining failure.
-These studies elucidate the intricate relationship between military power, safety, and bargaining prowess.
-Contrary to the widespread belief that military might ensures safety, the article elucidates why this assumption falls short: although powerful states wield greater influence over the terms of peace, they are unable to shield themselves from the ravages of war any better than weaker states.
+This entry takes the Correlates of War project and Uppsala Conflict Data Program definition of conflict as its starting point.
+This defines conflict as one of the three types of organised violence, together with non-state violence and one-sided violence.
+The entry then analyses different elements of this definition and reveals the main conceptual analyses that challenge it.
+The entry delves into the rational logic behind conflict, referencing theoretical studies that view conflict behaviour as a result of bargaining failure.
+These studies elucidate the intricate relationship between military power, safety and bargaining prowess.
+Contrary to the widespread belief that military might ensures safety, the entry elucidates why this assumption falls short: although powerful states wield greater influence over the terms of peace, they are unable to shield themselves from the ravages of war any better than weaker states.

 Original languageEnglish